Docs Menu

 • API Documentation

-The examples in this guide use the sample_restaurants.restaurants collection from the Atlas sample datasets.
+The examples in this guide use the sample_restaurants.restaurants and sample_mflix.movies collections from the Atlas sample datasets.
 To learn how to create a free MongoDB Atlas cluster and load the sample datasets, see the Get Started with Atlas guide.

-The documents in this collection are modeled by the following Kotlin data class:
+The documents in these collections are modeled by the following Kotlin data classes:

 data class Restaurant(